Skip to content

 Carlin's Cairn — common questions

-Carlin's Cairn is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 15km with 710m of ascent and takes most walkers 4-7 hours.
-Terrain: Heather and tussock on the lower ground gives way to neat grass and granite slabs on the ridge.
+Carlin's Cairn carries a 4/5 (challenging) grade on the OutdoorSCOT scale.
+Count on about 15km, 710m of ascent and a 4-7 hour day on the standard route.
+Underfoot: Heather and tussock on the lower ground gives way to neat grass and granite slabs on the ridge.

 Where do I park for Carlin's Cairn?